Greece Work Visa

 Greece is currently facing a major labour shortage due to an aging population, economic recovery after the pandemic, and growth in tourism, construction, and digital industries.
 The country needs more than 300,000 workers across sectors such as tourism, agriculture, construction, and manufacturing.
 However, only about 90,000 foreign workers are expected to fill jobs in 2026, which covers only a small part of the total demand.

 Greece is also making agreements with other countries to hire professionals.
-For example, a bilateral agreement with India allows up to 50,000 Indian workers to work in Greece.
+India and Greece are finalizing a bilateral labor agreement expected to allow up to 50,000 Indian workers annually.

 Skilled foreign workers can apply for a Greek work visa to work and settle abroad in one of the most vibrant, secure, and fast-growing economies.
 Some of the key sectors in Greece are IT, tourism, maritime industries, and healthcare.